paleolimbot/tidyphreeqc/README.md

 tidyphreeqc
 ===========

-The goal of easyphreeqc is to provide a more useful interface to the existing phreeqc package.
+The goal of tidyphreeqc is to provide a more useful interface to the existing phreeqc package.

 Installation
 ------------

-You can install easyphreeqc from github with:
+You can install tidyphreeqc from github with:

 ``` r
 # install.packages("devtools")